International Trade Policies

 those responsible for violence in Ukraine.

-EU extends list of banned individuals on the following dates:
+The EU has extended the list of banned individuals on the following dates:

 (December 18th, 2014): The EU imposes a ban on conducting business in Crimea and Sevastopol.
 Explicit sectors and types of businesses mentioned.